tlake/robo-rally-variants/moba-rally/rules.md

 # MOBA RALLY
-(...or **Defense of the Robots** or **League of Robots** or **Robots of the Storm** or **Robots of Newearth** or **Call of Robots**…)
+(...or **Defense of the Robots** or **League of Robots** or **Robots of the Storm** or **Robots of Newearth** or **Call of Robots**...)

+`v0.1.1`

 ## Summary
-In this 4v4 team game, each team is trying to destroy the opposing team's base while defending their own.
+In this 4v4 (or 3v3, or 2v2, or even 1v1) team game, each team is trying to destroy the opposing team's base while defending their own.
 Defensive towers surround the bases, firing upon enemy robots within range.

-##Winning and Scoring
+## Winning and Scoring
 A KDO (Kills/Deaths/Objectives) score is tracked for each robot.
 Every killing shot a robot makes on another robot increments the robot's Kills counter; every death increments its Deaths counter; every killing shot on an Objective increments the Objectives counter.

 When one of the two bases is destroyed, the game ends.
-The winner is the robot with the highest KDO score on the team that still has its base.
+The winning team is the team that still has their base, and the winning robot is the robot with the highest KDO score on the winning team.
 The KDO score is computed as follows:

 `Kills - Deaths + (Objectives * 5)`